Sponsor a Child ๐Ÿ‘ถ๐Ÿฝ๐Ÿ‘ฆ๐Ÿผ๐Ÿ‘ง๐Ÿฟ๐Ÿง’๐Ÿป ๐Ÿ’–

 Website Check

-Ensure the organization has a professional website with detailed information about their mission, programs, and contact information.ย Look for reviews and ratings from credible sources like Charity Navigator, GuideStar, or the Better Business Bureau.
+Ensure the organization has a professional website with detailed information about its mission, programs, and contact information.
+Look for reviews and ratings from credible sources like Charity Navigator, GuideStar, or the Better Business Bureau.

 2. Verify accreditation and affiliations